-One camera with the Homer name was a definite Hit-type camera and, of course, used 17.5mm paper-backed film.
+One camera with the Homer name was a definite Hit-type camera and, of course, it was made by Tougodo, and uses 17.5mm paper-backed film.

-(1960) Despite the name this camera uses 17.5mm paper-backed film (14x14mm image) and is shaped like a small rangefinder.
+(1960) Despite the name, this camera uses 17.5mm paper-backed film (14x14mm image) but is shaped like a small rangefinder.
 It even has a fake meter.
-It is the same as the Toyoca Ace and the Prince Ruby.
+Like the Hit-styled Homer (above), it was made by Tougodo, and is the same as the Toyoca Ace and the Prince Ruby.

 To return to the main index for the Sub Club click here.